 Coin shows are a lot of fun!
-Where else can you visit the equivalent of 40 or more coin dealers in a single day?
-A palpable energy seems to electrify the bourse floor of a large at well attended coin shows, as people from all over the world negotiate the buying and selling of rare and wonderful coins!
+Where else can you visit the equivalent of ten, twenty, forty or even more coin dealers in a single day?
+Palpable energy seems to electrify the bourse floor of large well-attended coin shows as people from all over the world negotiate the buying and selling of rare and beautiful coins!
+People are searching for a bargain or the perfect coin to complete their collection from coin dealers more than willing to help them.

 The coin show environment, as exciting as it can be, can also be intimidating to a first-time coin show attendee.
-Even some long-time coin show fans regularly break the rules of etiquette and courtesy at coin shows, by doing things that aren't "dealer friendly."
+Even some long-time coin show attendees regularly break the rules of etiquette and courtesy at coin shows by doing things that are not "dealer friendly."
 Follow these guidelines, and you will have a most enjoyable experience where dealers and collectors alike will share their knowledge and passion for coins with you.

 Put Yourself in the Coin Show Dealer's Place

-Coin show dealers often bring their best merchandise to coin shows, since they will have an opportunity to interact with other dealers and lots of customers who might be looking to buy the coins they are trying to sell.
+Coin show dealers often bring some of their best and most expensive merchandise to coin shows since they will have an opportunity to interact with other dealers and lots of customers who might be looking to buy the coins they have for sale.
 Since the offerings at a coin show usually represent the very best stock that dealers have, they are understandably more nervous about potential losses to that merchandise.
 Therefore, one of the most important things you, as a customer, must always keep in mind is making the dealer comfortable that you are not out to steal his prized possessions.

 Remember, the coin inventory that is in front of you is the coin dealer's livelihood.
 It doesn't matter if it is worth thousands of dollars or millions of dollars, he will be very protective of it.
 Take your time, be patient, and most importantly follow the rules of etiquette for a most enjoyable experience at a coin show.